mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/attach-cluster/index.md

 A separate service account should be created when attaching existing Amazon EKS, Azure AKS, or Google GKE Kubernetes clusters.
 This is because the kubeconfig files generated from those clusters are not usable out of the box by Kommander.
 They call CLI commands, such as `aws` or `gcloud`, and use locally obtained authentication tokens.
 Having a separate service account also allows you to keep access to the cluster specific and isolated to Kommander.

-To get started, ensure you have <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/" target="_blank">kubectl</a> set up and configured with <a href="https://kubernetes.io/docs/concepts/cluster-administration/cluster-administration-overview/" target="_blank">ClusterAdmin</a> for the cluster you want to connect to Kommander.
+To get started, ensure you have [kubectl](kubectl) set up and configured with [ClusterAdmin](clusteradmin) for the cluster you want to connect to Kommander.

 First, create the necessary service account: